© Director of National Parks, 2016 | ISSN 2204-0013

 - the matters required by the Environment Protection and Biodiversity Conservation Act 1999.

-The Director of National Parks is the statutory agency responsible for the conservation and management of the Australian Government’s terrestrial and marine protected area estates established under the Environment Protection and Biodiversity Conservation Act 1999.
+The Director of National Parks is responsible for the conservation and management of the Australian Government’s terrestrial and marine protected area estates established under the Environment Protection and Biodiversity Conservation Act 1999.

-As at 30 June 2016, the Director was responsible for seven Commonwealth terrestrial reserves (comprising six national parks and the Australian National Botanic Gardens) and 59 Commonwealth marine reserves.
+As at 30 June 2018, the Director was responsible for seven terrestrial reserves (six national parks and the Australian National Botanic Gardens) and 59 Australian Marine Parks.
 Three of the national parks, Uluru-Kata Tjuta, Kakadu and Booderee, are leased to the Director of National Parks by their Aboriginal owners.
 These parks are jointly managed and generously made available to visitors and tour operators to enjoy and appreciate.